postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 When your monitor runs, Postman starts sending metrics data to New Relic.
 Once the data is present in New Relic, you can query and display metrics.

-In New Relic, select **Browse data** and then select **Metrics**.
+In New Relic, select **[Metrics and Events](https://one.newrelic.com/data-explorer/explorer)** and then select **Metrics**.
 To view Postman monitor results, search for metrics that begin with `postman`.
 You can create queries to customize the graph displayed.
 New Relic also has a query builder to help you construct advanced searches.

 <img alt="View data in New Relic" src="https://assets.postman.com/postman-docs/new-relic-metrics.jpg" width="351px">